 For SOPs and work instructions, you’ll mainly measure 3 separate activities:

 Productivity: Output monitoring should be seamless and flexible from a reporting standpoint.
-Determine the Key Performance Indicators for your operation and build your custom dashboard within VKS.
+Determine the Key Performance Indicators (KPIs) for your operation and build your custom dashboard within our software.
 This will enable you to constantly monitor your processes in real-time.

 Traceability / Accountability: Visibility to the Who, What, When, and Where can be critical to accountability and root cause analysis.
 Plan where you will need sign-offs, confirmations, and other traceable points of reference.